Medical & Dental Programs

-Upon completion of this program, the successful student will be able to:
+Upon completion of our Respiratory Therapy program, the successful student will be able to:

 - Perform clinically as a competent advanced-level Respiratory Therapist

 - Demonstrate personal and professional behavior consistent with a Respiratory Therapist

 - Earn Basic Life Support (BLS), Advanced Cardiac Life Support (ACLS), Pediatric Advanced Life Support Provider (PALS), and Neonatal Resuscitation Provider (NRP) certifications

 - Characterize the philosophies of lifelong learning and professional growth by participating in continued education and community outreach

 - Demonstrate the social skills, professional appearance, attitudes, and behavior that employers expect of all SJVC graduates

 - Relate and apply concepts of communication, reasoning, critical analysis, ethical behavior, and appropriate interpersonal interaction to situations in his or her career and personal life.

 Education is the most important investment you can make in your future.
 There is a financial plan available for everyone, including a broad range of financial assistance options.
 Visit SJVC’s Net Price Calculator to get personalized information on college costs and financial aid.
 Check out SJVC’s Academic Catalog to learn about program costs by campus and credential level.
 You also can talk to an Admissions Advisor to discuss the costs of your chosen program and schedule an appointment with an experienced financial aid officer.
 Student loans, grants, and scholarships are available to those who qualify.